decentralized-identity/sidetree/docs/implementation.md

   This is the hash associated with the time the transaction specified by the `since` parameter is anchored on blockchain.
   Multiple transactions can have the same _transaction time_ and thus the same _transaction time hash_.

-  The _transaction time hash_ helps the blockchain layer detect block reorganizations (temporary forks) and inform the requester using `HTTP 404` on such events.
+  The _transaction time hash_ helps the blockchain layer detect block reorganizations (temporary forks), `HTTP 400 Bad Request` with `invalid_transaction_number_or_time_hash` in the response body is returned on such events.

 ### Request example
 ```